freeload101/Python/Sweet Brown/Readme.md

 WIP

-Daily URL dijest script for all chat protocals:
+Daily URL digest script for all chat protocals:

 Disrcord: 90 % ( not working on server side with 3.5
 ``` python3.5 discord.py